-Home Insights Go global: planning for the global and regional nuances of commercialization in biotech
+Home Insights Go global: Planning for the global and regional nuances of commercialization in biotech

-Go global: planning for the global and regional nuances of commercialization in biotech
+Go global: Planning for the global and regional nuances of commercialization in biotech

 For Biotech companies the US and EU markets are key to the commercial potential of novel products, particularly specialty and orphan therapeutics.
 The US remains the largest single market by value for pharmaceuticals with the EU (plus UK), accounting for approximately one-fifth of the global market.